Arthur Hamilton-Gordon, 1st Baron Stanmore: Career

-Gordon was born in London in 1829.
+Gordon was born at Argyll House, his family's townhouse in London, in 1829.
 He was the youngest son of George Hamilton-Gordon, 4th Earl of Aberdeen and his second wife, Harriet Douglas.
 His mother was the widow of Viscount Hamilton.

 Gordon was educated privately and then at Trinity College, Cambridge, where he was President of the Cambridge Union Society in 1849.

 After graduating in 1851, he worked as Assistant Private Secretary to the British Prime Minister (his father) between 1852 and 1855, and was a Member of Parliament (MP) for Beverley from 1854 to 1857.
 In 1875, the Fiji Islands were created a separate Colony, and Sir Arthur Gordon was appointed the first Governor and Commander-in-Chief of Fiji, until 1880.
 In connection with this he also received the appointment of Consul-General, and High Commissioner of the Western Pacific, but that gave little additional power.
 He held a number of colonial governorships: